 \section{Abstract}

 Large Language Models (LLMs) have advanced the field of Combinatorial Optimization through automated heuristic generation.
 Instead of relying on manual design, this LLM-Driven Heuristic Design (LHD) process leverages LLMs to iteratively generate and refine solvers to achieve high performance.
-However, existing LHD frameworks face two critical limitations: (1) Endpoint-only evaluation, which ranks solvers solely by final quality, ignoring the convergence process and runtime efficiency; (2) High adaptation costs, where distribution shifts necessitate re-adaptation to generate specialized solvers for new instance groups.
+However, existing LHD frameworks face two critical limitations: (1) Endpoint-only evaluation, which ranks solvers solely by final gap to a reference solution, ignoring the convergence process and runtime efficiency; (2) High adaptation costs, where distribution shifts necessitate re-adaptation to generate specialized solvers for heterogeneous instance groups.
 To address these issues, we propose Dynamics-Aware Solver Heuristics (DASH), a framework that co-optimizes solver search mechanisms and runtime schedules guided by a convergence-aware metric, thereby identifying efficient and high-performance solvers.
-Furthermore, to mitigate expensive re-adaptation, DASH incorporates Profiled Library Retrieval (PLR).
-PLR efficiently archives specialized solvers concurrently with the evolutionary process, enabling cost-effective warm-starts for heterogeneous distributions.
-Experiments on four combinatorial optimization problems demonstrate that DASH improves runtime efficiency by over 3$\times$, while surpassing the solution quality of state-of-the-art baselines across diverse problem scales.
-Furthermore, by enabling profile-based warm starts, DASH maintains superior accuracy under different distributions while cutting LLM adaptation costs by over 90\%.
+Furthermore, to mitigate expensive re-adaptation, DASH incorporates Profiled Library Retrieval (PLR), which maintains group-specialized solvers for profile-aware warm starts.
+These solvers are archived concurrently during evolution, allowing DASH to reuse matched specialists across heterogeneous distributions without restarting adaptation.
+Experiments on four combinatorial optimization problems demonstrate that DASH improves runtime efficiency by over 4$\times$ while outperforming prior LHD baselines in the overall balance between gap and runtime across diverse problem scales.
+Furthermore, by enabling profile-aware warm starts, DASH maintains lower gap under distribution shift while reducing LLM adaptation costs by about 90\%.